pen-paper/Gorbo/doc/engine/structure.md

 Engine Structure
 ================

-The game engine used in this game has four main components: the game, modes, sprites, and controllers.
+The game engine used in this game has five main components: the game, modes, sprites, controllers, and events.

 Game
 ----